61 Top Thanksgiving Table Décor Ideas That Feel Genuine in 2025

 36. Keep it Minimalist

-Sometimes the less you add to your Thanksgiving table decor, the better it looks.
-Keep it really simple with plates, placemats and napkins and for the centerpiece, use teeny tiny clear glass vases to hold single blooms or a few dried flowers.
+Sometimes the less you add to your Thanksgiving table décor, the better it looks.
+Keep it really simple with neutral plates, placemats and napkins and for the centerpiece, use small glass vases to hold single blooms or a few dried flowers.
+The open space draws attention to what matters — the food and the company.

 37. Colorful Harvest Display

-Sometimes Mother Nature does the work for you, like this creative Thanksgiving table decor that features colorful vegetables.
+Sometimes Mother Nature does the work for you.
 Neatly arrange baskets of carrots with stems, heads of purple cabbage and lush leafy greens for a totally organic display that you can still use to cook with the next day.
-The more text and color you can add, the better.
+The more texture and color you can add, the better.
 Don’t forget about a few whole artichokes or a juicy, deep purple eggplant to offset red and orange tones.

 38. Color Gradient